breanna-n-harris/Harris-lab-website/content/Teaching/_index.md

 Harris, B.N., McCarthy, P.C., Wright, A.M., Schutz, H., Boersma, K.S., Shepherd, S.L., Manning, L.A., Malisch, J.L. and Ellington, R.M., 2020.
 From panic to pedagogy: Using online active learning to promote inclusive instruction in ecology and evolutionary biology courses and beyond.
 Ecology and evolution, 10(22), 12581-12612.

-Want to read a shortened blog version of the above paper publisehd at British Ecological Society Teaching and Learning Group? see [here](https://besteachingandlearning.wordpress.com/2022/02/03/from-panic-to-pedagogy-making-online-education-more-active-and-inclusive/)
+Want to read a shortened blog version of the above paper published at British Ecological Society Teaching and Learning Group? see [here](https://besteachingandlearning.wordpress.com/2022/02/03/from-panic-to-pedagogy-making-online-education-more-active-and-inclusive/)

 Want to watch a talk covering the above paper that we presented at the TLPDC? see [here](https://youtu.be/atNwWChLYdc)